StoneStepsInc/fit/README.md

   * `scan_time` `INTEGER NOT NULL`

-    Number of seconds since 1970-01-01, UTC.
+    Number of seconds since 1970-01-01, UTC of the time when the scan was started.
 Use this expression to output it as a calendar time in SQLite shell.

         datetime(scan_time, 'unixepoch')

+  * `completed_time` `INTEGER NULL`

+    Number of seconds since 1970-01-01, UTC of the time the scan was completed.
+May be updated by subsequent scans with the `-u` option.

   * `base_path` `TEXT`